chr4-cookbooks/sshd/README.md

 Just installs openssh-server without configuring it, as well as enabling and starting the daemon.

-## iptables

-Adds an iptables rule (using the iptables cookbook) to allow ssh access from everywhere, for each port configured in your config file

 # Definitions

 You can maintain openssh-server using definitions from your other cookbooks.